LynixPlayz/villager-schedules/README.md

 you should download it from here, that would be very cool of you and i would be very happy. thanks bye
 https://modrinth.com/mod/villager-schedules

+P.S.
+I work on this project when there is a game update but I do not have any features planned at the moment.
+But you can suggest some in the issues section and I will probably make it.